-The Abbey’s organ is a rather more recent construction, built by Harrison & Harrison, and installed in time for the Coronation of King George VI in 1937, and thus still in fine working order when Preston made these recordings.
-On two days in February 1964 he recorded the Schübler chorales of Bach and the two works written by Mozart in his last year of life for a mechanical clock, imposing out of all scale to their commissioned instrument, but perfectly apt for their original, macabre purpose as funerary music to accompany the display of a life-size wax figure of a recently deceased Austrian general.
+The Abbey’s organ is a rather more recent construction, built by Harrison & Harrison, installed in time for the Coronation of King George VI in 1937 and thus still in fine working order when Preston made these recordings.
+On two days in February 1964, he recorded the Schübler chorales of Bach and the two works written by Mozart in his last year of life for a mechanical clock, imposing out of all scale to their commissioned instrument but perfectly apt for their original, macabre purpose as funerary music to accompany the display of a life-size wax figure of a recently deceased Austrian general.

 JOHANN SEBASTIAN BACH

 Orgelstück (Fantasia) für eine Uhr in F minor, KV 608

 Adagio and Allegro in F minor, KV 594

 WILLIAM WALTON: Crown Imperial – A Coronation March (arr.
 Herbert Murill)

 JEREMIAH CLARKE: The Prince of Denmark’s March (arr.
 Simon Preston)

 GEORGE FRIDERIC HANDEL: Dead March (from Saul, HWV 53) (arr.
 F. Cunningham Woods)